 Only keep one.

-• Keep one thing from a collection; If a great aunt had a huge teacup collection, but you don’t want to display 57 pieces- keep one of the cups and let the rest go.
+- Keep one thing from a collection.
+If a great aunt had a huge teacup hoard, but you don’t want to display 57 pieces, just keep your favorite cup and let the rest go.

-• Keep one photo from each trip, each event, etc. It only takes one to remember, but yet, we tend to hold onto 20-50+, and duplicates and duds.
-Keep one, use an acid-free photo pencil to write on the back: the date, and anything particular you want to remember about it.
+- Keep one photo from each trip, each event, etc. It only takes one to remember, but we tend to hold on to 20-50+, including duplicates and duds.
+Keep one, use an acid-free photo pencil to write on the back: the date, names, and anything particular you want to remember about it.
 Then let the rest go.
+Digitize, if you absolutely must keep them all.

 This is a really sweet and well-put article.
 It gently reminds us that it’s the memories, not the items themselves, that we ultimately cherish.
 And it’s nice to be reminded that we have permission to release those items to their next home.
 Thank you for this!